piam5662/simpe-Rock-paper-Scissors-game-wp-plugin/README.md

 In this Plugin simple Session , css, php ,html functionalities are used .
 As plugin Action hook: add_action('wp_head', 'gamePlay'); is used .

+A player can choose any option from simpe-Rock-paper , computer will choose a random choice too then accordinto the game rules one winner will be added to the record . the game's winning record will be stored in the session , player also can reset the record .